jharasaki/cse15l-lab-reports/LabReport3.md

                     Diego.

             Two Weeks in Los Angeles
-            Why Hazmi and Mihdhar came to **California**, we do not know for certain.
-Khalid Sheikh Mohammed (KSM), the organizer of the planes operation, explains that **California** was a convenient point of entry from Asia and had the added benefit of being far away from the intended target area.
+            Why Hazmi and Mihdhar came to ==California==, we do not know for certain.
+Khalid Sheikh Mohammed (KSM), the organizer of the planes operation, explains that ==California== was a convenient point of entry from Asia and had the added benefit of being far away from the intended target area.